A Bochner Formula on Path Space for the Ricci Flow: Bochner Formula on Parabolic Path Space

-As $F_{\tau}$ is $\Sigma_{\tau}$-measurable, we have that $\nabla_{\sigma}^{||}F_{\tau} \equiv 0$ for $\sigma>\tau$.
 It remains to show that the identity holds for $\sigma \leq \tau$.
-In particular, we'll show that the absolutely continuous parts of the measures agree. \\ By approximation (cf. \cite[Sec 2.4]{HN18a}), it suffices to prove the theorem in the case where $F_{\tau}$ is a martingale induced by a $k$-point cylinder function as in the previous proof.
+In particular, we'll show that the continuous parts of the measures agree. \\ By approximation (cf. \cite[Sec 2.4]{HN18a}), it suffices to prove the theorem in the case where $F_{\tau}$ is a martingale induced by a $k$-point cylinder function as in the previous proof.
 Now, as $\sigma$ is fixed, it is sufficient for us to consider the evolution equation for $\tau \in (\tau_{\l}, \tau_{\l+1})$, using the parallel gradient from example \ref{1.19},

 which can be lifted to the frame bundle and represented by Proposition \ref{derivatives} as

 Applying Propositions \ref{1.8} and \ref{1.9} and the fact that $(D_{\tau}+\Delta_{H}^{(\l+1)})\tilde{f}_{\tau} = 0$ from the previous proof, we have that